JustAToaster/helmet_detection_webservice/README.md

-# helmet_detection_webservice
+# Labeling and detection webservice
-YOLOv5 helmet detection web service with Flask
+YOLOv5 labeling and detection web service with Flask